top of page

 Trees shrouded in ghostly cocoons line the edges of a submerged farm field, where massive floods drove millions of spiders into the trees to spin their webs.

-/ The architectural enclosure is inspired by the structural composition of the Elytra filament pavilion, which was developed by a team from the University of Stuttgart.
+The architectural enclosure took inspiration from the structural composition of the Elytra filament pavilion, which was developed by a team from the University of Stuttgart.
 It comprised of unique hexagonal components that had been robotically fabricated from a combination of transparent glass fiber and black carbon fiber.

 Elytra Filament Pavilion